dmarx/owl-keyframed/README.md

+# TAKEAWAYS

+1. The added overhead of waiting for the workflow to do its thing is non-trivial.
+Not super conducive to real-time collaboration.
+  - This could be a good approach for automating suggested improvements, but the "pair-programming" workflow of copilot probably makes more sense for more real-time type stuff.
+2. File extension isn't a good trigger.
+Just in this simple experiment, I had three different filetypes I wanted to generate (.py, .md, .yaml), and this was a fairly trivial example.
+  - would be better if something like this could be triggered on its own without me needing to prompt it.
+    - automated code review suggestions
+    - automated docstring completions
+    - automated type hinting
+    - automated readme/tutorial/documentation generation
+      - would require decomposition into several steps
+3. Context length is a significant limiting factor.
+  - could probably prompt it to generate smaller chunks of self-contained code (e.g. one class per file)
+  - a language like c++ that uses a separate header file to define interfaces might be well suited for this.
+  - for python, maybe I could get away with generating typing stubs for context.

+- dmarx

+---

 # Keyframed

 Keyframed is a python library that provides a set of datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.
 It is designed to be easy to use and integrate into existing projects.